nais/doc/docs/vulnerabilities/README.md

 </div>

-The NAIS [SLSA](explanations/README.md#slsa) is built on a security framework designed to prevent tampering, enhance integrity, and secure both packages and infrastructure within software projects.
+The Nais [SLSA](explanations/README.md#slsa) is built on a security framework designed to prevent tampering, enhance integrity, and secure both packages and infrastructure within software projects.
 Se the different tools below and follow the links to the respective tool for more details.

 ## Getting started with vulnerability insights